Partition structure and the A-hypergeometric distribution associated with the rational normal curve: Partial Bell polynomials as -hypergeometric polynomials

-According to Macaulay's theorem the totality of standard monomials of a Gr\"obner basis of $I$ is a basis of the factor ring $R_m/I$.
-This is finite dimensional if $I$ is zero-dimensional.
-If a holomorphic function $f$ satisfies $\forall L\in I$, $L\bullet f=0$, $f$ is called holonomic.
-Gel'fand, Kapranov, and Zelevinsky \cite{gelfand1990} defined the $A$-hypergeometric function, which is a class of holonomic functions.
-The series solution around the origin, which is called the $A$-hypergeometric polynomial, is defined as
+Let $I$ be a left ideal in $D_m$.
+It is known that the set of standard monomials of a Gr\"obner basis of $I$ is a basis of the factor ring $D_m/I$, which is a vector space of $\mathbb{C}(x_1,...,x_m)$.
+If $I$ is a zero-dimensional ideal, $D_m/I$ is finite dimensional.
+If a holomorphic function $f$ satisfies a system of differential equations $L\bullet f=0$, $L\in I$, $f$ is called a holonomic function.
+Gel'fand, Kapranov, and Zelevinsky \cite{gelfand1990} defined a class of holonomic functions known as GKZ-hypergeometric functions, which are also referred to as $A$-hypergeometric functions.